wezell/bootcamp-dotcms/labs-day-1.md

 Lab 3.1: Build a Simple Python App
 ----------------------------------

-In this lab, we will build a very simple python application
+In this lab, we will build a very simple python application.

-Go to cd bootcamp/simple-python-app
+1. Go to bootcamp-dotcms/simple-python-app

-Now, execute the following to build the Docker Image
+2. Execute the following to build the Docker Image:

 `docker build –t python-app:latest .`